Clients¶

 Client Details¶

-If you need to view the details of the client device, please click the three-dot icon in the Action column and then click the View Details in the popped-up menu.
+If you need to view the details of the client device, click the three-dot icon in the rightmost Action column and then click the View Details in the drop-down menu.

 Modify¶

-Click the three-dot icon in the Action column, and in the popped-up menu, click Modify.
+Click the three-dot icon in the Action column, and in the drop-down menu, click Modify.

 Limit Speed¶

-If you want to limit the speed of a device, please click the three-dot icon in the Action column, and in the popped-up menu, click Limit Speed.
+Click the three-dot icon in the Action column, and in the drop-down menu, click Limit Speed.

 Click the three-dot icon in the Action column to disable speed limit.